-“The whole body shut down:" Four golfers survive lightning strike in Sawyer County
+‘The whole body shut down:’ Four golfers survive lightning strike in Sawyer Co.

 Now taking it easy at home, doctors are monitoring Tim’s heart.
 His cousin and uncle suffered vision issues, and his son has leg pain.

-“When they came home I’ve never been so happy to see their faces after such a terribel week,” said Heather Jones, Tim’s sister.
-“Just high your family tight. you never know what;s going to happen in a blink of an eye.”
+“When they came home I’ve never been so happy to see their faces after such a terrible week,” said Heather Jones, Tim’s sister.
+“Just hug your family tight.
+You never know what’s going to happen in a blink of an eye.”

 All things considered, Tim’s spirits are high.
 He’s hoping to receive a positive prognosis from the doctor at the end of the week, and return to work by the weekend.
 He’s not rushing back to the golf course, however.